alvr-org/ALVR/wiki/Installation-guide.md

 ## Microphone Setup on Windows

-To use your microphone in ALVR on Windows you need to install **VB-Audio Cable**.
+To use your microphone in ALVR on Windows you need to install **VB-Audio Cable** (or equivalent software).
 However if VB-Audio Cable is already installed but not working with ALVR **or if you encounter any issues**, it's worth following these steps to reinstall and configure it properly.

 ### **1. Install or Reinstall VB-Audio Cable**
 1. **Download** the latest version of [VB-Audio Cable](https://download.vb-audio.com/Download_CABLE/VBCABLE_Driver_Pack45.zip).